Are Itch Mite Bites Dangerous?

 The Bottom Line

-Itch mite bites cause intense itching and skin redness that may last for weeks.
+Itch mite bites can cause intense itching and skin redness that can last for weeks.
 Because the mites are very small, most people do not remember being bitten.
 Over-the-counter products, including topical steroids and oral antihistamines, can be used to treat the itching caused by these bites.

-Human contact with itch mites results in a painless bite, followed by a skin reaction that is often extremely itchy.
-The itch mites are only 0.2 mm long and are not visible to the human eye.
-Because of this, people generally do not notice the bite when it occurs.
-Itching, which is often severe, develops 10-20 hours after the bite and evolves into a large and reddened area of inflammation that may measure more than an inch in length.
-Repeated scratching of the itchy area may lead to bacterial skin infections in some affected individuals.
-The rashes associated with itch mite bites may vary, and some may be accompanied by skin streaking.
-Affected individuals may also develop fevers, chills, or headache along with the skin reaction.
-In some cases, the itching and skin reaction may be confused with a spider bite or bed bug bites, and it can be difficult to distinguish itch mite bites from those of chiggers, mosquitoes, or other insects.
-A history of intense skin itching and redness, that occurs without a clear recollection of being bitten, is suggestive of exposure to itch mites.
-Cool compresses, topical steroids, and oral antihistamines (such as Benadryl®) can be used to treat the itching and skin rashes.
+Human contact with itch mites results in a painless bite followed by a skin reaction that is often extremely itchy.
+Itch mites are only 0.2 mm long and are not visible to the human eye.
+Because of this, people generally do not notice the bites when they occur.
+Itching, which is often severe, develops 10–20 hours after the bite and evolves into a large and reddened area of inflammation that can measure more than an inch in size.
+Repeated scratching of the itchy areas can lead to bacterial skin infections.
+The rashes associated with itch mite bites vary, and some are accompanied by skin streaking.
+Affected people might also develop fevers, chills, or headaches along with the skin reaction.
+In some cases, the itching and skin reaction can be confused with spider or bed bug bites, and it can be difficult to distinguish itch mite bites from those of chiggers, mosquitoes, or other insects.
+A history of intense skin itching and redness that occurs without a clear recollection of being bitten is suggestive of exposure to itch mites.
+Cool compresses, topical steroids (like 1% hydrocortisone cream), and oral antihistamines (such as Benadryl) can be used to treat the itching and skin rashes.
 Fortunately, the skin changes are self-limiting, and will often disappear within a few weeks.

-It can be very difficult to avoid being exposed to itch mites when they are present in the environment.
-The mites are miniscule in size and can be carried by the wind over long distances.
-They can pass through window screens and enter into homes.
-To protect against itch bite mites, it is recommended to wear tightly-woven clothing and to shower with soap and water after spending time in areas where mites may be present.
-The insecticide DEET may also help protect against the bites from some species of itch mites, although it is not 100% effective.
+It is very difficult to avoid being exposed to itch mites when they are present in the environment.
+The mites are tiny and can be carried by the wind over long distances.
+They can pass through window screens.
+To protect against itch bite mites, you should wear tightly woven clothing and shower with soap and water after spending time in areas where mites might be present.
+The insect repellent DEET can help protect against bites from some species of itch mites, although it is not 100% effective.

 Kelly Johnson-Arbor, MD